[ login ]

 d = a.elements('div[class=abc]')

-Using the jQuery syntax "div#target" it is possible to specify multiple search criteria separated by a space:
+Using the jQuery syntax "div#target" it is possible to specify multiple search criteria separated by a comma:

 or equivalently

-If the value of search attribute is specified using a name argument, it can be a string or a regular expression:
+If the value of an attribute is specified using a name argument, it can be a string or a regular expression:

 A special named argument of the DIV (and derived) helpers is find.
 It can be used to specify a search value or a search regular expression in the text content of the tag.
 For example: